Waterworks (Better Call Saul): Plot

 In 2004, in Albuquerque, New Mexico, Kim Wexler finalizes her divorce with Jimmy McGill / Saul Goodman.
 Outside Saul's office, Kim has a conversation with Jesse Pinkman, a friend of Saul's latest client, Emilio Koyama.
-Jesse notes Saul's shady advertising and asks whether he is a legitimate attorney; Kim replies that he was when she knew him.
+Jesse notes Saul's shady advertising and asks whether he is a good lawyer; Kim replies that he was when she knew him.

-In 2010, Kim leads a quiet suburban lifestyle in Titusville, Florida, where she has a desk job at Palm Coast Sprinkler.
-While at work, she receives a call from Jimmy, under an alias, checking in on her; Kim cautions him against calling her due to his fugitive status and tells him to turn himself in.
-Jimmy angrily refuses, challenging her to turn herself in for her involvement in Howard Hamlin's disappearance.
+In 2010, Kim leads a mundane suburban lifestyle in Titusville, Florida, where she has a desk job at Palm Coast Sprinkler.
+She avoids giving her opinion or otherwise making decisions.
+While at work, she receives a call from Jimmy checking in on her; Kim tells him to turn himself in.
+Jimmy angrily refuses, challenging her to turn herself in for her involvement in Howard Hamlin's death.
+Kim states she is happy Jimmy is alive and hangs up.

 Kim flies to Albuquerque and visits Cheryl, Howard's widow, to whom she gives a written confession detailing her and Jimmy's plot to character-assassinate Howard, as well as the truth about his death.
 Kim says she submitted the affidavit to the district attorney but notes she might not face prosecution due to the lack of physical evidence or witnesses.
-That night, she has an emotional breakdown while riding the bus back to the airport.
+That night, she has an emotional breakdown while riding an airport shuttle bus.

 In Omaha, Nebraska, Gene breaks into the home of Mr. Lingk, the latest target of his identity-theft scheme, and locates his financial records and account passwords while he is unconscious.
 Gene lingers in the house and steals some of Lingk's wristwatches from his second-floor loft.
 Lingk suddenly awakens and sits on the loft stairs; Gene prepares to bludgeon Lingk with an urn containing his dog's ashes, but Lingk passes out again.
 Outside, Jeff panics when a police car idles behind him and crashes his taxi into a parked vehicle; the distraction allows Gene to escape while Jeff is arrested for the robbery.

 Jeff calls Gene and asks him to post bail.
 Gene calls Marion to ask her to accompany him, explaining that Nebraska does not require a bondsman, and that having a family member present would be more compelling to the authorities.
-Marion, suspicious of Gene's legal knowledge, uses the computer Jeff bought for her using money from the department store heist to discover that "Gene" is Saul Goodman.
-When Gene arrives, he attempts to intimidate Marion into silence, but she uses her Life Alert button to call the police, forcing him to flee.
+Marion, suspicious of Gene's legal knowledge, uses the computer Jeff bought for her to discover that "Gene" is Saul Goodman.
+When Gene arrives, he attempts to intimidate Marion into silence but eventually allows her to use her Life Alert button to alert the police, causing Gene to flee from her house.